The façade of what is believed to be the last Throne Room of the palace

 This late building phase of the palace displays particularly opulent and expensive stonework.

-It is interesting to note that the conversion of the West Court into a food preparation area also took place at this time.
+It is interesting to note that the conversion of the West Court into a food preparation area also took place during the construction of the new throne room.

 The masks decorating the building on the opposite side of the stairway lack ear-spools, and the molding lacks itz signs.
 Thus this building is not a "Conjuring House".